saade/filament-fullcalendar/README.md

 }
 ```

-You can override the `getEditModalTitle()` method to change the modal title to a custom one:
+You can override the `getEditEventModalTitle()` method to change the modal title to a custom one:
 ```php
 public function getCreateModalTitle(): string
 {